blackboxnlp/blackboxnlp.github.io/index.md

 ## News
 - We welcome EMNLP Findings papers with a focus on model interpretability for presentation at the BlackboxNLP workshop.
 Please contact us via [blackboxnlp@googlegroups.com](blackboxnlp@googlegroups.com) by the 25th of October, noon ET.
 - We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
 Subscribe to be informed of all upcoming content.
 You can already watch the BlackboxNLP 2022 keynotes.
+- Find us on Twitter/X here: [https://twitter.com/blackboxnlp](https://twitter.com/blackboxnlp)

 ## Invited Speakers
 ### Zhijing Jin